hugofolloni/heyo-discord-bot/english/README.md

 .elo (region) (nick) : shows the op.gg page from the selected player.

 .feedou (arg) : returns (arg) feedou (kill himself too much) for the current iteration of a variable, where (arg) is the name of a person.

+.freegame : shows the current free games for PC.

 .gadeou (arg) : returns (arg) gadeou (he love women too much) for the current iteration of a variable, where (arg) is the name of a person.